 |---|---|---|---|---|---|

-| Maximum stay | 2 years total | 90 days per visit | Up to 3 years | 1 year renewable | 1 year renewable, F-5 pathway |
+| Maximum stay | Up to 3 years total (as of June 30, 2026) | 90 days per visit | Up to 3 years | 1 year renewable | 1 year renewable, F-5 pathway |

 | Remote work for overseas employer | Permitted | Not authorized | Not the purpose | N/A | Permitted with qualifying employer |